 When picking a toothbrush for a child, make sure the brush feels comfortable in his or her hand.
 Children do not necessarily need a child-sized toothbrush.
 Some kids can manage an adult size brush better than a small one.

 What about the electric brushes?
 Electric and manual brushes are equally effective.
-People with agility issues, though, can benefit from powered brushes becayse they take some strain off hands and arm muscles.
+People with agility issues, though, can benefit from powered brushes because they take some strain off hands and arm muscles.

-At Timothy G. Mahoney DDS in Wetaskiwin, we want the best possible dental health for all of our patients.
+At Wetaskiwin dentist, we want the best possible dental health for all of our patients.
 Services include general and restorative dentistry.
 Schedule your next cleaning and checkup with us today!

 Contact Timothy G. Mahoney DDS: